UBC-MDS/tweetr/README.md

 ## Related Packages

-There are a few existing R packages that perform tweets text analysis and sentiment analysis available on CRAN, such as [twitteR](https://cran.r-project.org/web/packages/twitteR/), and[tidytext](https://cran.r-project.org/web/packages/tidytext/).
+There are a few existing R packages that perform tweets text analysis and sentiment analysis available on CRAN, such as [twitteR](https://cran.r-project.org/web/packages/twitteR/), and [tidytext](https://cran.r-project.org/web/packages/tidytext/).
+Our package provides a lightweight, easy-to-use solution to conduct text analysis on tweets, with a special focus on sentiment analysis.

 ## Installation